hediet/ts-cli/cli/README.md

 	});

 // Processes command line arguments
-// and invokes the handler with the selected command data.
+// and invokes the handler with data obtained from `getData` of the selected command.
 // Also processes `--help`, `--version` and other global flags. runCliWithDefaultArgs({
 	info: cliInfoFromPackageJson(join(__dirname, "./package.json")),